Rosh-Made/rosh-made/blog/save-the-pollinators.md

 ~ A great summer project for kids
 An educational + fun project to do with the kids.
 Start with swan plants, sunflower seeds…

-Benefits
+**BENEFITS**

-•	Attracts not only bees but other pollinating insects from spring through summer
+* Attracts not only bees but other pollinating insects from spring through summer
-•	Reproduce and produce enough seeds for dispersal and propagation
+* Reproduce and produce enough seeds for dispersal and propagation
-•	Help with warding off unwanted insects, such as fleas, flies, and mosquitoes.
+* Help with warding off unwanted insects, such as fleas, flies, and mosquitoes.
-•	All these flowers I listed above has a pretty good flowering duration
+* All these flowers I listed above has a pretty good flowering duration
-•	Gardening is a great therapy; it really does rejuvenate your soul.
+* Gardening is a great therapy; it really does *rejuvenate your soul*.
 Nothing makes me happier than being in the garden, watching something grow from nothing, seeing the beautiful pollinators, and relishing your great outdoors.
-Go and make a difference for wildlife like pollinators! and Happy Gardening....
+Go and make a difference for wildlife like pollinators! and Happy Gardening.

 ![](/assets/img_5470-2.jpg)